scwangdyd/promting_hoi/README.md

 #### HICO-DET

 HICO-DET dataset can be downloaded [here](https://drive.google.com/open?id=1QZcJmGVlF9f4h-XLWe9Gkmnmj2z1gSnk).
 After finishing downloading, unpack the tarball (`hico_20160224_det.tar.gz`) to the `data` directory.
-We use the annotation files provided by the PPDM authors.
-We re-organize the annotation with additional meta info, e.g., image width and height.
+We use the annotation files provided by the [PPDM](https://github.com/YueLiao/PPDM) authors.
+We re-organize the annotation files with additional meta info, e.g., image width and height.
 The annotation files can be downloaded from [here](https://drive.google.com/open?id=1lqmevkw8fjDuTqsOOgzg07Kf6lXhK2rg).
-The downloaded annotation files have to be placed as follows.
+The downloaded files have to be placed as follows.
+Otherwise, please replace the default path to your custom locations in [datasets/hico.py](./datasets/hico.py).

 ``` plain
  |─ data